questdb/questdb/README.md

 [![CircleCI](https://circleci.com/gh/questdb/questdb.svg?style=svg&circle-token=14e189d901b13a8ddfc9e6da4c4d106dac6b0940)](https://circleci.com/gh/questdb/questdb)
 [![Slack Status](https://serieux-saucisson-79115.herokuapp.com/badge.svg)](https://serieux-saucisson-79115.herokuapp.com/)

-### About QuestDB
+## About QuestDB

 QuestDB is a relational database built to provide ultimate performance for time-series data.

 Our technology is born from low-latency trading and built around fully zero-GC java and off-heap data structures.
-We provide the highest performance, use SQL,  offer one binary fully portable across architectures.
+We provide the highest performance, use SQL and offer one binary fully portable across architectures.

 We don't use third-party libraries, and our methods may seem... unorthodox.
 This is because we challenge performance across the full stack.